A Radical’s Wish List

 But if Representative Kerry White has his way, these special places would all be put at risk.

-A leading proponent of the scheme to transfer and privatize public lands across Montana, White introduced a joint resolution (HJ9) this morning calling for the release of our state’s most prized wilderness study areas.
+A leading proponent of the scheme to transfer and privatize public lands across Montana, White introduced a joint resolution (HJ9) calling for the release of our state’s most prized wilderness study areas.
 If that occurred, the Hyalite-Porcupine-Buffalo Horn, West Pioneer, Blue Joint, Sapphire, Ten Lakes, Middle Fork Judith, and Big Snowies Wilderness Study Areas would all become vulnerable to development.
 Years of collaborative work by Montanans to help shape the future of these areas would also be laid to waste.

 White’s wish-list resolution doesn’t stop at Montana’s borders.
 It also calls for the release of wilderness study areas in other states.
 Obviously, he hopes that by passing this resolution, he’ll embolden, and provide political cover to, fellow anti-public land radicals in D.C. who could introduce legislation that releases WSAs across the country.